andrespineda/UC-Berkeley-MLAI/readme.md

 replaced or dropped.

-- Several of the categorical columns have a value of ‘nan’, which means Not a Number.
+- Several of the categorical columns have a value of ‘nan’, which means 'Not a Number'.
 We will convert those values into the value of ‘Unknown” by using the Pandas ‘fillna ‘method.

 **Missing Data**